Ulmus × hollandica 'Wentworthii Pendula'

+Richens and Rackham noted that examples of pendulous Ulmus × hollandica occur in the East Anglian hybridization zone.

 Description

 A tall, conspicuously pendulous tree, bell-shaped when young, domed when older.
 The outer branchlets hang in long 'curtains', showing the 'bones' above the foliage rather like Ulmus glabra 'Horizontalis', with large deeply toothed hybrid leaves, some up to 17 cm long.
 The upper leaf surface is glossy and very sparsely hairy.
 The petiole at <5 mm is shorter than that of Huntingdon Elm.
 The bark of mature trees is shallowly fissured, unlike the deeply fissured, often 'latticed' bark of Huntingdon.
 The tightly-clustered, apetalous wind-pollinated flowers are bright red, and appear in early spring.
 The seed is displaced towards the apex of the samara.

 Pests and diseases

 The tree is susceptible to Dutch elm disease (DED).

 Cultivation

 'Wentworthii Pendula' is extremely rare in cultivation.
 De Vos dismissed the tree as "one we can do without.
 As ornamentals, U. pitteurs pendula [:Zelkova × verschaffeltii ] and U. suberosa pendula [:U. 'Lombartsii' ] are far prettier, and as a (weeping) arbor U. montana pendula [:U. glabra 'Horizontalis' ] is by far the most beautiful".
 Späth, though he used Ulmus montana for both Wych Elm cultivars and, more rarely, for those of U. × hollandica, listed the tree from 1890 to 1902 simply as Ulmus Wentworthi pendula, then from 1903 to 1910 as a Field Elm cultivar, Ulmus campestris Wentworthi pendula or Ulmus campestris wentworthiensis, despite its hybrid leaf and samara.
 The tree is absent from his post-war catalogues.
 The specimens held at Kew Gardens and the Royal Botanic Garden Edinburgh succumbed to DED towards the end of the 20th century.
 The latter was one of the very few RBGE elms to keep its old cultivar name in Melville's wholesale "scientific" revision of elm nomenclature and taxonomy there in 1958.
 In 2016 two old plantings were discovered elsewhere in Edinburgh (see Notable Trees below), and are the only survivors known worldwide.
+Three saplings cloned from these were planted in Edinburgh and Gloucestershire in 2024.

 Exported to North America, one specimen, probably sourced from Späth, was planted at the Dominion Arboretum, Ottawa, in 1897, while the tree featured in the early 20th-century catalogues of the Bobbink and Atkins nursery, Rutherford, New Jersey.
 The Wentworth Elm is not known to have been introduced to Australasia.